Skip to main content

 Escalations

-By defaut, all chat ops have a delay time of 10 minutes.
-If the user has not responded in 10 minutes we escalate to their manager, and if the same happens with the manager, we continue processing with a suspicious verdict.
-You can modify the escalation delay and choose what verdict to use on timeout underneath Settings > Chat Ops.
+By default, all chat ops have a delay time of 10 minutes.
+If the user has not responded in that window and Manager Chat Ops is enabled, Wirespeed escalates to their manager.
+If no response is received after escalation, Wirespeed continues using the rule’s configured timeout outcome.
+You can modify the escalation delay under Settings > Chat Ops.

 Multi-factor Verification